Lights Up: Commercial performance

 "Lights Up" entered and peaked at number three on the 18 October 2019 issue of the UK Singles Chart, Styles's second top-10 entry on the chart after "Sign of the Times" (2017).
 In July 2021, the British Phonographic Industry (BPI) certified the song Platinum for 600,000 track-equivalent units.
 The song reached number four on the Irish Singles Chart, becoming Styles's second Irish top-10 entry.
 In Australia, the song charted at number seven on the singles chart, and was certified 2× Platinum by the Australian Recording Industry Association (ARIA) for sales of 140,000 equivalent units.
-The song peaked in the same position in New Zealand and received a Gold certification from Recorded Music NZ (RMNZ).
+The song peaked in the same position in New Zealand and received a double Platinum certification from Recorded Music NZ (RMNZ).

 In the United States, "Lights Up" debuted and peaked at number 17 on the Billboard Hot 100 chart dated 26 October 2019, accumulating 21.5 million streams and 20,000 download sales in its opening week.
 It was Styles's third Hot 100 chart appearance following "Sweet Creature".
 The Recording Industry Association of America (RIAA) certified the song double Platinum for track-equivalent sales of two million units.
 In Canada, "Lights Up" peaked at number 14 on the Hot 100 and was certified Platinum by Music Canada.
 The song reached number three in Lithuania, number four in Greece and Latvia, number six in both Scotland and Slovakia, and number nine in Hungary.
 It peaked inside the top 20 at number 12 in Iceland, number 14 in Singapore, number 15 in Malaysia and Sweden, number 16 in Austria and Norway, number 20 in Finland; and peaked within the top 40 in Denmark, Italy, the Netherlands, Poland, Portugal, and Switzerland.
 In Brazil, the single was certified Diamond.